Kids on Campus: Newtown: Ages 10-12

 Jazz Camp RCHYC 5035 C02

-This is a one-week intensive session in which jazz theory, history and practical application are combined in an ensemble format that is both fun and instructive.
-If you are involved in school band or jazz band, are a beginner or advanced musician, this experience is for you!
+This is a one-week intensive session in which jazz theory, history, and practical application are combined in an ensemble format that is both fun and instructive.
 Any and all instruments are welcome!

 Fabulous Fishing RCHYC 5614 C08